-- Sign into NUworks for posted internship and employment opportunities, as well as other career resources and 2021 co-op opportunities.
+- Sign into NUworks for posted internship and employment opportunities, as well as other career resources.

 - Join NUsource and Northeastern LinkedIn groups to connect with alumni.